 Then name Yacc is an abbreviation for Yet Another Compiler-Compiler.
 However, it is pronounced as the animal yak.
 Therefore, the name Bison referrers to the rather similar animal.

+In other languages, which syntax includes the keyword then, it is called as the if-then-else problem.

 As we all know, goto has no place in well-structurated programs.
 Labels and goto are included in the language of historical reasons only.
 More recent languages, such as Java, have omitted goto.